mortezakowkabi/jcb-persian-documentation/032-JCB-manual-custom-code-implementation.md

 This function is part of the **Aget** compiler file.
 It:

-* Reads your component’s PHP or JavaScript source files.
+* Reads your component's PHP or JavaScript source files.
 * Detects placeholder tags.
 * Collects the lines between those placeholders.
-* Stores that code in JCB’s database for reuse during recompilation.
+* Stores that code in JCB's database for reuse during recompilation.

 **[00:04:27](https://www.youtube.com/watch?v=KiAtJawZ3oo&t=00h04m27s)**
 To prevent excessive memory usage, JCB ensures that the fingerprint array never exceeds 10 lines.